Selecting the wrong chart, like bad chart design, can obscure the data. Here is a simple model pick the right chart for your needs.

 Carved Plywood Chair

-An organic-form chair from sheet plywood.
+An organic-form chair from carved layers of sheet plywood.
 Seat hollowed out for comfort.

 Curved Plywood Bar

-Custom designed and built, the curved plywood front opens dramatically to show contents.
+Custom designed and built, the curved plywood front dramatically swings open to show contents.

 Folding Table